Lindt8/PHITS-Tools/CONTRIBUTING.md

 `gh repo clone https://github.com/Lindt8/PHITS-Tools -- --recurse-submodules`

-If, while developing, you need to update DCHAIN Tools within PHITS Tools to its most recent version, use `git submodule update --remote` from within the PHITS Tools project root directory.
+If, while developing, you need to synchronize DCHAIN Tools with the version pinned in PHITS Tools (to its most recent version), use `git submodule update --remote` from within the PHITS Tools project root directory.

 <!--